Acoustic Simulation Framework for Multi-channel Replay Speech Detection

 \section{Abstract}

 Replay speech attacks pose a significant threat to voice-controlled systems, especially in smart environments where voice assistants are widely deployed.
 While multi-channel audio offers spatial cues that can enhance replay detection robustness, existing datasets and methods predominantly rely on single-channel recordings.
-In this work, we introduce an acoustic simulation framework designed to simulate multi-channel replay speech configurations using publicly available resources.
-Our setup models both genuine and spoofed speech across varied environments, including realistic microphone and loudspeaker impulse responses, room acoustics, and noise conditions.
-The framework employs measured loudspeaker directionalities during the replay attack to improve the realism of the simulation.
-We define two spoofing settings, which simulate whether a reverberant or an anechoic speech is used in the replay scenario, and evaluate the impact of omnidirectional and diffuse noise on detection performance.
-Using the state-of-the-art M-ALRAD model for replay speech detection, we demonstrate that synthetic data can support the generalization capabilities of the detector across unseen enclosures.
+Moreover, previous studies highlighted that generalization of this attack to new environments is challenging, requiring new methods for generating data encompassing various acoustic conditions.
+Hence, in this work we introduce an acoustic simulation framework designed to simulate multi-channel replay speech configurations using publicly available resources.
+Using the framework, we train the state-of-the-art multi-channel replay detector M-ALRAD and evaluate its generalisation on the ReMASC real-recording corpus without any real training data.
+To improve the exploitation of spatial information, we extend M-ALRAD with inter-channel phase difference features computed for adjacent microphone pairs, augmenting the beamformed representation with directional cues.
+Synthetic datasets are available at \href{https://github.com/michaelneri/synthetic-ReMASC}{\textit{https://github.com/michaelneri/synthetic-ReMASC}}.